‘On-the-go’ Be it eating, working or simply talking on-the-go, the phrase is only growing in popularity with modern technology. With

 Having to repeat the same script and words with every customer is a recurring theme in telesales jobs.

-Furthermore, you can mention that although you’d be working with the same scripts, the prospects would be different each day.
+Furthermore, you can mention that although you’d be working with the same scripts, prospects would be different each day.

 8. What techniques will you use to sell our product?